Past Shows: Seriously Entertaining

 JANUARY 2021: YOU DON’T SAY

-In the first show of our 2021 season, our speakers talked about what you don’t say, what people aren’t saying, what you can’t say, and what you should have the freedom to say.
+In the first show of the new year and our 2021 season, our speakers said the unsayable with “You Don’t Say.”
 Math prodigy Milo Beckman told a story where he discovered what you can’t say at a Philosophy of Physics conference.
 Investigative journalist Amelia Pang unearthed a story that the Chinese government wasn’t talking about and how it impacts Americans.
 Translator Jennifer Croft discussed those things in other languages that you can’t quite say in English and how to capture the same feeling and meaning.
 And, legendary columnist Ellis Cose shared the true history of the First Amendment and when free speech became a right that was upheld and the challenges and discussions that surround the freedom.

 NOVEMBER 2020: UP IN SMOKE